Hariharan2811/HVK-Books-and-Staitonary/README.md

  Vijayalakshmi Tester

-Azure Services Integration
+Azure Services Integration:-
 This project leverages various Azure services to ensure scalability, reliability, and performance.

-Resource Group:
+Resource Group:-
 Organizes and manages Azure resources efficiently.

-Virtual Network:
+Virtual Network:-
 Provides a secure and isolated network environment for the project.

-Web App:
+Web App:-
 Hosts the e-commerce platform using Flask for the backend and HTML/CSS/JS for the frontend.

-Virtual Network Integration:
+Virtual Network Integration:-
 Ensures secure communication between the web app and other Azure resources.

-Language(AI Service):
+Language(AI Service):-
 AI Service which is used for chatbot

-Monitor:
+Monitor:-
 Monitors the performance and health of the application, helping in proactive issue resolution.

-screenshort
+screenshort:-

 ![Screenshot 2024-03-01 163212](https://github.com/Hariharan2811/HVK-Books-and-Staitonary/assets/153824797/df27c131-4dcc-4149-a15c-f7c19a9990b3)

 ![Screenshot 2024-03-01 163615](https://github.com/Hariharan2811/HVK-Books-and-Staitonary/assets/153824797/da1ee1dd-a3fb-4659-8efd-355cbbed687a)